okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 1. In the Admin Console, go to **Security > Profile Enrollment**.
 1. Click **Add Profile Enrollment Policy**.
-1. Give your policy a name (in this example, use "Inline Hook"), and then click **Save**.
+1. Give your policy a name (in this example, use "Progressive Inline Hook"), and then click **Save**.
-1. From the list of policies, find **Inline Hook**, and then click the pencil icon.
+1. Find your inline hook, "Progressive Inline Hook", from the list of Enrollment Policies, and then click the pencil icon.
 1. Click **Manage Apps**, and then click **Add Apps to this Policy**.
 1. Locate the **Okta Dashboard**, click **Apply**, and then click **Close**.
 1. Click **Back to Profile Enrollment Policy**.